This post was first published in 2010, and rewritten/updated in 2016.

 (Image from Flickr by Jeff Belmonte)

 Invoices aren’t scary.
 They’re essentially just a sheet of paper laying out what work you’ve done, what you’re owed and how you can be paid.

 (You can swipe my invoice template here – feel free to build on it for your own invoices.)

 Second, send a polite reminder.
-“Just checking that you got my invoice?
+“Were there any problems with the invoice?
 I haven’t heard from you yet about payment, which is now two days overdue.”

 Third, keep reminding.
 If you don’t get any response, look for other avenues to contact the client – Twitter or Facebook can work.